mosip/documentation/docs/id-lifecycle-management.md

 # ID Lifecycle Management

 Identity Lifecycle Management refers to the **process of issuing and managing user identities** in a given system.
+An individual can visit a registration center to get a new ID or update their ID details.
+A registration officer would typically capture the individual’s demographic (name, date of birth, gender, etc.) and biometric (face, iris, fingerprint image) details.

+In MOSIP, the Registration Client captures the individual' details and packages the captured information in a secure way (in the form of encrypted packets) and sends it to Registration Processor for further processing.

 The various life cycle events are briefly explained below:
 * New ID issuance (for adults and infants)
 * ID data update/update individual’s information